efemberg11/GeoModel_rmakhman/HelloToyDetectorFactory/README.md

 ----

-## Dependencies
+## Appendix

-### Install Qt5
+### Notes on Qt5

-To build and run GeoModel libraries, you must have a working Qt5 installation on your computer.
+To build and run GeoModel I/O libraries, you must have a working Qt5 installation on your computer.
+Qt5 classes are used for I/O operations with the underlying SQLite daemon, to store/handle data, and to handle logging.

-If you are not sure how to install it, please take a look at [the notes on Qt5, below](#notes-on-qt5).
+If you are not sure how to install it, please take a look at [the notes on Qt5, in the GeoModelIO repository](https://gitlab.cern.ch/GeoModelDev/GeoModelIO/blob/master/README_QT5_NOTES.md).